 Question: "Deconstructionism - is it a valid way to interpret the Bible?"

-The deconstruction approach to interpreting the Bible comes out of postmodernism, and, as such, it is simply another denial of the existence of absolute truth, which is one of the most serious logical fallacies anyone can commit.
-The reason the denial of absolute truth is a logical fallacy of the greatest magnitude is that it is a self-contradictory statement.
-The deconstructionist or postmodern thinker who denies absolute truth cannot rationally make such a statement because to do so would be stating an absolute which is what he is saying does not exist.
-When someone claims that there is no such thing as absolute truth, we always want to ask them, “Are you absolutely sure of that?”
-If he says yes, then he has made a statement that is contradictory to his very premise.
+The deconstructionist approach to interpreting the Bible comes out of postmodernism and is therefore simply another denial of the existence of absolute truth, which is one of the most serious logical fallacies anyone can commit.
+The denial of absolute truth is a logical fallacy because it is a self-contradictory statement.
+No one can rationally deny absolute truth because to do so one is forced to state an absolute—which is what he is saying does not exist.
+When someone claims that there is no such thing as absolute truth, ask him, “Are you absolutely sure of that?”
+If he says, “Yes,” then he has made a statement contradictory to his very premise.

-Like other philosophies that come out of the postmodern movement, deconstructionism celebrates human autonomy and places the autonomy of man at both the beginning and the end of determining what can be deemed to be truth.
-Therefore, according to the postmodern thinker, all truth is relative, and there is no such thing as absolute truth.
-At the heart of this type of postmodernism and the deconstructionist thought process is pride and arrogance.
-The deconstructionist thinks that he can discover a personal or social motivation that lies behind what is said and therefore can determine what is “really being said.”
-The end result is a very subjective interpretation of the passage or text in question.
-Instead of accepting what it actually says, the deconstructionist is arrogant enough to think he can determine the motive behind what was written and come up with the real or hidden meaning of the text.
-However, if one were to take deconstructionism to its logical conclusion, then the results of the deconstructionist’s efforts would have to be deconstructed themselves to determine what the deconstructionist really said, and the endless line of circular reasoning is therefore self-defeating.
-When one thinks about how fundamentally flawed this type of postmodern thinking is, one cannot help but bring to mind 1 Corinthians 3:19, “For the wisdom of this world is foolishness before God.
-For it is written, "He is the one who catches the wise in their craftiness.”
+Like other philosophies that come out of the postmodernism, deconstructionism celebrates human autonomy and determines truth by the intellect of man.
+Therefore, according to the postmodern thinker, all truth is relative and there is no such thing as absolute truth.
+At the heart of postmodernism and deconstructionist thought is pride.
+The deconstructionist thinks that he can discover a personal or social motivation behind what Scripture says and therefore can determine what is “really being said.”
+The result is a subjective interpretation of the passage in question.
+Instead of accepting what the Bible actually says, the deconstructionist is arrogant enough to think he can determine the motive behind what was written and come up with the “real” or “hidden” meaning of the text.
+However, if one were to take deconstructionism to its logical conclusion, then the findings of the deconstructionist would themselves have to be deconstructed to determine what the deconstructionist “really” said.
+The endless circular reasoning is self-defeating.
+When one thinks about how fundamentally flawed this type of thinking is, one is reminded of 1 Corinthians 3:19, “For the wisdom of this world is foolishness before God.
+For it is written, ‘He is the one who catches the wise in their craftiness.’”

-Instead of spending time debating deconstructionism or other postmodern theories, we should try to concentrate on exalting Christ and emphasizing the sufficiency and authority of the Scriptures.
-Romans 1:21-22 sums up most postmodern thinkers who come up with and hold to such theories as deconstructionism.
-“For even though they knew God, they did not honor Him as God, or give thanks; but they became futile in their speculations, and their foolish heart was darkened.
+Instead of spending time debating deconstructionism or other postmodern theories, we should concentrate on exalting Christ and emphasizing the sufficiency and authority of the Scriptures.
+Romans 1:21–22 sums up most postmodern thinkers who hold to such theories as deconstructionism: “For even though they knew God, they did not honor Him as God, or give thanks; but they became futile in their speculations, and their foolish heart was darkened.
 Professing to be wise, they became fools.”

 © Copyright 2002-2013 Got Questions Ministries.